Data Centers in Maine

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Public peering is limited within the state.
-Most network traffic is exchanged through private peering arrangements or routed through major exchange points in Boston.
+Most network peering occurs privately between carriers or is routed through major exchange points in Boston to achieve efficient data transfer.

 Power Analysis